vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/4_Appendix/1_Guidelines_on_the_Chanting_of_Mantras.md

 **5.** Initially chant the mantra out loud to gain a sense of its sound pattern.
 Then chant it softly on the breath to connect it to the prana.
 But most chanting will be mental while one is silent outwardly.

 **6.** Chant the mantra in a regular manner at a certain time of day for a certain number of times.
-Generally, single syllable bija mantras like *Krãṁ* or *Hrãṁ* require at least 100,000 repetitions to energize, while longer syllable or extended mantras require at least 10,000, done in a series of regular sessions every day or week for a period of at least one month \(often forty days is used\).
+Generally, single syllable bija mantras like *Krīṁ* or *Hrīṁ* require at least 100,000 repetitions to energize, while longer syllable or extended mantras require at least 10,000, done in a series of regular sessions every day or week for a period of at least one month \(often forty days is used\).
 More repetition is generally better than less.
 Best is to repeat the mantra so often that the mantra starts to repeat itself continually and spontaneously in your deeper mind, even when you are not consciously trying to do so.
 That is a good sign you have really connected to the power of the mantra.

 **7.** For counting mantras, it is best to use a mala or rosary of 108 beads.
 For single syllable bija mantras you can count 8, 16 or 32 repetitions of the mantra per bead to make it easier.
 60 rounds are necessary for 100,000 repetitions at 16 per bead, 30 rounds at 32 per bead.
 For longer mantras, you can count one recitation of the mantra per bead.
 Chanting the mantra in a fast mode helps energize the prana.
 Chanting it slowly helps calm the mind.